rub-softsec/StorFuzz-fuzzbench/README.md

+# StorFuzz

+This repository contains the FuzzBench source code including all fuzzer configurations used for the ICSE 2026 paper "StorFuzz: Using Data Diversity to Overcome Fuzzing Plateaus".
+It is based on FuzzBench revision ([2a2ca6a](https://github.com/google/fuzzbench/commit/2a2ca6ae4c5d171a52b3e20d9b7a72da306fe5b8)).

+The complete artifacts can be found at [rub-SoftSec/StorFuzz](https://github.com/rub-SoftSec/StorFuzz).

+The original README can be found below.

+---

 # FuzzBench: Fuzzer Benchmarking As a Service

 FuzzBench is a free service that evaluates fuzzers on a wide variety of